-Thirty-two genera appear for the first time in the Early Jurassic in Argentina according to this study, from these, six genera are recorded in the Middle Triassic or in Triassic units not included in this work because their age is under discussion: Rienitsia, Elatocladus, Desmiophyllum, Pelourdea, Pterophyllum, and Todites (Troncoso et al. 2000; Zamuner et al. 2001).
-On the other hand, Komlopteris is a singleton genus as is only present in the Sinemurian.
-From the 25 remaining taxa, seven appear for the first time in the Hettangian, six in the Sinemurian, seven in the Pliensbachian, and four in the Toarcian.
+ly Jurassic in Argentina according to this study; from these, six genera were recorded in the Middle Triassic or in Triassic units not included in this work because their age is under discussion: Rienitsia, Elatocladus, Desmiophyllum, Pelourdea, Pterophyllum, and Todites (Troncoso et al. 2000, Zamuner et al. 2001).
+On the other hand, Komlopteris is a singleton genus as it was only present in the Sinemurian.
+From the 25 remaining taxa, seven appeared for the first time in the Hettangian, six in the Sinemurian, seven in the Pliensbachian, and four in the Toarcian.

-564 Finally, forty-six genera present in the Argentine Triassic pass to the Jurassic; from 565 these, twenty-one disappear in the Early Jurassic.
+Finally, 46 genera present in the Argentine Triassic passed to the Jurassic; from these, 21 disappeared in the Early Jurassic.

-566 Two lineages disappear in the Late Triassic: the pleuromeiacean lycophytes, and the 567 gymnosperm family Hamshawviaceae (Tab.
-3).
-The families that first occurred in the 568 Jurassic are the Gleicheniaceae, Caytoniaceae, and Williamsoniaceae in the Early Jurassic, 569 the Isoetaceae in the Middle Jurassic, and the Matoniaceae in the Late Jurassic (Tab.
+Two lineages disappeared in the Late Triassic: the pleuromeiacean lycophytes, and the gymnosperm family Hamshawviaceae (Table 3).
+The families that first occurred in the Jurassic are the Gleicheniaceae, Caytoniaceae, and Williamsoniaceae in the Early Jurassic, the Isoetaceae in the Middle Jurassic, and the Matoniaceae in the Late Jurassic (Tab.
 3).

-570 Survivorship curves, and origination and extinction rates
+Survivorship curves, and origination and extinction rates

-571 In the 'forward' survivorship curves of plant genera, two different groups of cohorts can be recognized in the studied bin (Fig. 11a), one extending from the Late Triassic up to 572 the Jurassic and the other spanning from the Jurassic up to the Early Cretaceous.
-The 573 slopes of these curves for the Late Triassic cohorts are similar to those of the Early Jurassic 574 575 and Middle Jurassic cohorts.
-The more pronounced slopes of the curves are observed 576 between the Rhaetian and Hettangian; the Sinemurian and Pliensbachian; and the 577 Kimmeridgian and Tithonian.
-The 'backward' survivorships show a more marked cohort emergence between Rhaetian and Hettangian, and between Bajocian and Bathonian (Fig. 578 11b).
-579
+In the 'forward' survivorship curves of plant genera, two different groups of cohorts can be recognized in the studied bin (Fig. 11a), one extending from the Late Triassic up to the Jurassic and the other spanning from the Jurassic up to the Early Cretaceous.
+The slopes of these curves for the Late Triassic cohorts are similar to those of the Early Jurassic and Middle Jurassic cohorts.
+The more pronounced slopes of the curves are observed between the Rhaetian and Hettangian, Table 3.
+Temporal ranges of the plant lineages recorded in Argentine basins from the Late Triassic-earliest Cretaceous interval.
+Dotted lines indicate the temporal ranges deduced by data from older or younger sequences than the studied interval, not included in this analysis (see section "Ranges FAD-LAD" of Results).
+Abbreviations: Ca = Carnian, No = Norian, Rh = Rhaetian, He = Hettangian, Si = Sinemurian, PI = Pliensbachian, To = Toarcian, Aa = Aalenian, Baj = Bajocian, Bat = Bathonian, Ca = Callovian, Ox = Oxfordian, Ki = Kimmeridgian, Ti = Tithonian, Be = Berriasian, i.s.= incertae sedis.